-Early Childhood Program Administration - ECP1 Technical Certificate of Credit
+Early Childhood Program Administration, TCC (ECP1) Technical Certificate of Credit

 Some assignments may require students to attend face-to-face sessions.

 - Submit a completed application and application fee

 - Be at least 18 years of age

 - Submit official high school transcript or High School Equivalency transcript or college transcripts showing successful completion of 60+ semester credits or 72+ quarter credits

 - Submit official college transcripts, if applicable

 - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores, Georgia Milestones Literature/Composition or Georgia Milestones American Literature/Composition (for meeting English requirement only) or GED score of 145 or higher, or have one of the following: an associate degree or higher or have a High School overall GPA of 2.0, a HOPE Scholarship GPA of 2.6 or higher after the completion of 10th grade, or have 2 years documented work experience in the subject area.
 Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.

 - A satisfactory criminal background check must be completed prior to entering the Early Childhood Care and Education practicum.
 A felony conviction could prevent employment in the Early Childhood Care and Education field.

 This program is a HOPE Career Grant eligible program for students who are HOPE Grant eligible.
 The Career Grant award is a fixed amount per semester based on the number of credit hours taken.
 Maximum award per term is $500.